Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 Do not fertilize the bare root plant until we see good growth on the rose.

-The rose planting is finished, now we need to know how to care for roses for their long life.
+The rose planting is finished, now we need to know how to take care of our new rose.

 how often do we water roses?